JetBrains/teamcity-documentation/topics/commit-status-publisher.md

 * **GitHub App access token** — if this project or any of the parent projects have a valid [GitHub App connection](configuring-connections.md#GitHub), the Commit Status Publisher can use tokens issued through this connection.
 The **Acquire new** button allows you to instantly re-issue the access token.
 This option is available only if the **VCS Root** setting points to the specific VCS root configured via a GitHub App connection.

-* **Use VCS root(s) credentials** — choose this option to parent VCS root(s) share access tokens with the Commit Status Publisher.
-Note that credentials sharing is not available if a VCS root uses anonymous authentication, fetches data via an SSH URL, or authenticates using a regular user password.
+* **Use VCS root(s) credentials** — TeamCity will try to extract credentials from the VCS root settings.
+This option is designed for VCS roots that use tokens (either static/personal or refreshable/OAuth) to pass authentication and obtain repositories using HTTP(S) fetch URLs.
+Choose other options if a related VCS root employs anonymous or standard username-password authentication or uses an SSH fetch URL.

 * **Password** — Provide the GitHub username and password.
 Note that the password authentication will not work if connecting to a GitHub Enterprise repository or if the user's GitHub account is protected with a two-factor authentication.
 In these cases, use an access token instead.